Asmodeusxxx85/altinn-receipt/README.md

 ##### Manual

+- Open `src/backend/Views/Receipt/receipt.cshtml` and change the `link` and `script` tags according to the comments in that file.
-- Open a terminal in `src/backend/Altinn.Receipt`
+- Open a terminal in `src/backend`
+- Execute `dotnet run` and keep the process running

+- Open another terminal in `src/frontend/receipt`
-- run `yarn --immutable`
+- Execute `yarn --immutable` (only required first time, or when dependencies in package.json changes)
-- run `yarn run gulp-install-deps`
-- run `yarn run gulp` (if running for the first time, otherwise this can be skipped)
-- run `yarn run gulp-develop`
+- Execute `yarn start`

-This will build and run receipt back end, and build and copy the receipt frontend to the `wwwroot` folder.
-The script wil also listen to changes in the receipt react app, rebuild and copy the new react app to the `wwwroot` folder.

-The application should now be available at `localhost:5060/receipt/{instanceOwnerId}/{instanceId}`.
+The application should now be available at `altinn3local.no/receipt/{instanceOwnerId}/{instanceId}`.

-    > :warning: **Not available in browser**: Post 5060 is blocked in the most popular browsers.
-To test receipt in browser run localtest and access application at `altinn3local.no/receipt/{instanceOwnerId}/{instanceId}`.
+Making changes to the frontend code will automatically recompile and reload the browser with the updated changes.

 ##### Docker

-- Open a terminal in `src/backend/Altinn.Receipt`
+- Open a terminal in `src/backend/Altnn.Receipt`
 - run `docker-compose up`

-- The application should now be available at `localhost:5060/receipt/{instanceOwnerId}/{instanceId}`
+The application should now be available at `altinn3local.no/receipt/{instanceOwnerId}/{instanceId}`.
+If you make changes to the code, you will need to rerun `docker-compose up --build`.